leon-thomm/ryvencore-qt/docs/getting_started.md

 ### Nodes

+> [!NOTE]
+> Nodes (their classes) are defined the same way as in Ryven, so I won't go too much into the details here.

 In `ryvencore` the nodes system works like this:

 A node's blueprint is defined by its class, making heavy use of Pythons static attributes system.
 As the accessible nodes are managed by the session, you need to register the *classes* of the nodes you want to use like this: